 The RBRconcerto3 C.T.D is the most popular instrument in this family, uniquely designed to determine salinity of seawater via measuring the conductivity, temperature, and pressure.
+Use the RBRconcerto3 C.T.D for moored, towed, and profiling applications; shallow and deep deployments; fast, averaging, and burst sampling.
 It is also available in an extended body with more battery power for longer deployments and space for additional one or two sensors.

-RBRconcerto3 C.T.D.ODO.Tu
+RBRconcerto3 C.T.D.ODO.tri

-RBRconcerto3 configurations support moored, towed, and profiling applications, shallow and deep deployments, standard and fast sampling.
+• RBRconcerto3 configurations support moored, towed, and profiling applications, shallow and deep deployments, standard and fast sampling.